-One quantlist should be completed after each construction process change until the process is in control and stabilized to the satisfaction of the Engineer.
-Once the process is in control, the minimum number of quantlists must still be completed.
-Inspectors should always document any reason for reducing the quantlist frequency in their daily diary.
-Throughout the life of a project, the Resident Engineer and Project Supervisor should continuously track the project's quantlist frequency compliance.
+One Quantlist shall be completed after each construction process change until the process is in control and stabilized to the satisfaction of the Engineer.
+Once the process is in control, the minimum number of Quantlists must be completed.
+The minimum frequency required can be found in the Current Quantlists Version and Minimum Frequency chart.
+This is available on the Construction & Materials Group web page on the ADOTNet.
+This guideline also shows the corresponding Standard Specification number and most recent version of each Quantlist.
+Internal Audit will verify frequency compliance.